Kinto/kinto-changes/README.rst

 When reaching the monitor/changes collection, if the provided ``_since`` query parameter is too old, we redirect the clients to the full list of changes (ie. without ``_since``).

-Set this setting to control the maximum age allowed:
+Set this setting to control the maximum age allowed.
+Set to ``-1`` to disable redirection.

 .. code-block :: ini